 By Steve Williams

 Some people get stuck in a cycle of “get sober→ relapse → get sober → relapse → repeat”.
 This cycle can go on for many years.
 It’s incredibly discouraging for the addict and for the family.
-After a while, friends and family begin to quit, hoping that their loved one says they are done with their addiction.
+After a while friends and family begin to quit hoping when their loved one says they are done with their addiction.

 They have had their hope crushed too many times to allow themselves to believe again.
 The addict himself has a similar fear of hoping, asking himself, “Will I ever change?
 Will sobriety ever stick for me?”
 Every relapse is like a kid falling off his bike and scraping his knee.
 How many times before the kid gives up and never learns how to ride?